reactiveui/website/input/docs/handbook/collections/index.md

 ReadOnlyObservableCollection<T> bindingData;
 var myBindingOperation = mySource
 		.Sort(SortExpressonComparer<T>.Ascending(t=>t.DateTime))
-		.ObserveOn(RxApp.MainThreadScheduler)
-		.Bind(out bindingData)
+		.ObserveOn(RxApp.MainThreadScheduler) // Make sure this is only right before the Bind() .Bind(out bindingData)
 		.Subscribe();
 ```
 The API for the above is the same for cache and list.

-*NB: need to install DynamicData.ReactiveUI package to have this functionality on reactive list.

 ## So what's the difference between an observable list and an observable cache